Board of Directors

 Tomoko Kuta joined San Diego Botanic Garden in April 2021.
-In her role as Senior Director of Education and Visitor Services, she oversees public and student programming, visitor engagement, earned revenue opportunities through admissions and the Garden’s membership program as well as fundraising through grants, individual donors, and sponsorships.
+In her role as Chief Operations and Experience Officer, she oversees public and student programming, visitor engagement, earned revenue opportunities through admissions and the Garden’s membership program as well as fundraising through grants, individual donors, and sponsorships.
 Previously with The New Children’s Museum from 2011 to 2021, she contributed to that organization’s tremendous growth.
 Tomoko began her career over twenty-five years ago while living in Japan and has continued her career in art museums and non-profit organizations in the US.
 She has a B.S. from Cornell University and an M.A. from the University of Chicago where she studied the visual arts through the lens of society’s broader culture and history.
 At the Garden, she leads a multi-faceted and talented team dedicated to sharing plant wisdom and healthy stewardship of our planet.